SalK91/time_series_101/README.md

 * $k$ - Number of parameters in the model.
 * $n$ - Number of data points.
 * $L$ - Likelihood function for the model.
+A lower BIC value indicates a better model.

+### Hannan-Quinn Criterian
+$$HQ = 2k \ln(\ln(n)) - 2\ln(L)$$

+where:
+- $k$  - Number of parameters in the model
+- $n$ - Number of data points
+- $L$ - Likelihood function for the model
+A lower HQ value indicates a better model.

 ### Cross Validation
-Divide the time series into training and testing sets.
+Cross-validation involves dividing the time series into training and testing sets to evaluate the model's performance.
 A common method is time series cross-validation, where the data is split into multiple training and validation sets in a rolling or expanding window manner.
 Use metrics such as Mean Squared Error (MSE) or Mean Absolute Error (MAE) to evaluate performance to choose the best model.

 # 8. Anomaly Detection
 Anomalies refer to data values or events that deviate significantly from the normal trend.
 Detecting and correcting anomalies is crucial before any analysis of data, as anomalies can lead to incorrect results and conclusions.
 However, the time dependence and often non-stationary nature of time series data make anomaly detection particularly complex.